rse/huds-hud-training/README.md

     ...and can be manually animated interactively with the keystroke
     <kbd>SPACE</kbd> or programmatically with the remote HUDS event
     `title.animate`.

+-   **ATTENDANCE**:<br/>
+    This widget displays a short box at the bottom-right of the screen with the number of attendees.
+The intention of this widget is to just provide some audience size information.
+The widget has to be configured with...

+    ```yaml
+    attendance:
+        opacity:               0.80
+        background:            "#6699cc"
+        iconcolor:             "#99ccff"
+        textcolor:             "#e0f0ff"
+    ```

+    ...and can be manually animated interactively with the keystroke
+    <kbd>t</kbd> or programmatically with the remote HUDS event
+    `attendance.animate`.
+The number of attendees is tracked by the remote HUDS event `attendance` (usually injected into HUDS via MQTT through the integration of a companion message queue system).

 -   **PROGRESS**:<br/>
     This widget displays a permanently visible progress bar at the